zyme-xd/discordcaptcha/README.md

 <img src="https://image.ibb.co/gEN0oR/discord_banner.png"><br/>
 A Captcha verification bot based on Discord.js.

-> Discordcaptcha 3.0.0 is coming!
-> Currently you can't really decide whether to use images or text as captcha type in a proper way. (text branch is deprecated)
-> Version 3.0.0 has much new features, which you can see on the project page.

-You can find a detailed tutorial <a href="https://www.gitbook.com/book/y21/discordcaptcha/">here</a>. <br />
+You can find a detailed tutorial <a href="https://www.gitbook.com/book/y21/discordcaptcha/">here</a>.
-Feel free to join our <a href="https://discord.gg/955naZw">discord server</a> for live support.

 ## Setup procedure
 DiscordCaptcha requires NodeJS 8.0+.
 Install it <a href="https://nodejs.org/en/download/package-manager/">here</a>.<br />